esp-rs/esp-template/README.md

    Dev Containers also have integration with [Wokwi simulator] and allow flashing from the container using [web flash].

+For a more detailed explanation about the template see [Understanding esp-template] chapter of [The Rust on ESP Book].

 [cargo-generate]: https://github.com/cargo-generate/cargo-generate
 [`esp-alloc`]: https://github.com/esp-rs/esp-alloc
 [VS Code Dev Containers]: https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container